 Mastectomies are life-saving surgeries designed to remove breast cancer.
 While effective, these surgeries often leave women feeling incomplete.
-Houston plastic surgeon, Dr. Leo Lapuerta, is a breast reconstruction specialist that works with cancer patients in the greater Houston, Pearland, and Katy areas to help them regain their self-confidence following a mastectomy.
+Houston plastic surgeon Dr. Leo Lapuerta is a breast reconstruction specialist who works with cancer patients in the greater Houston, Pearland, and Katy, Texas, areas to help them regain their self-confidence following a mastectomy.

 There are two primary categories of breast reconstruction techniques:

-Procedures that are autologous (use the patient’s own body’s tissue to reconstruct and recreate the breast)
+Procedures that involve using a breast implant and procedures that are autologous, which use the patient’s own body’s tissue to reconstruct and recreate the breast.

 However, reconstruction techniques have advanced greatly, allowing plastic surgeons the opportunity to recreate these areas of the breast to give a natural, aesthetically appealing appearance.
-In a separate procedure, the nipple is created using existing breast skin or from the abdominal or back muscle flap.
+In a separate procedure, the surgeon creates the nipple using existing breast skin or from the abdominal or back muscle flap.

-Breast reconstruction surgery is performed under general anesthesia at an accredited surgical facility.
-Some patients may be required to stay in the hospital to be monitored for complications.
+After surgery, some patients may be required to stay in the hospital to be monitored for complications.
 Patients who have had reconstruction using a flap technique will usually be required to stay in the hospital for two to five days.

 The Women’s Health and Cancer Rights Act of 1997 has made it possible for many women to undergo breast reconstruction surgery without the burden of a heavy financial cost.
 The act states that insurance companies and managed care organizations are required to pay for breast reconstruction for women who have had a mastectomy.
 It supports all phases of the cancer treatment and reconstruction process.
-Our insurance and billing office will work with the provider to understand exactly what the coverage will be.
+Dr. Lapuerta’s insurance and billing office will work with the provider to understand exactly what the coverage will be.